100 Notable alumni of

 -

-Frank D. Scott Jr. is an American politician from the state of Arkansas.
-He is the mayor of Little Rock, Arkansas, serving since January 2019.
-Scott is a member of the Democratic Party.
+Frank D. Scott Jr. is an American politician who has served as the mayor of Little Rock, Arkansas since 2019.
+He is a member of the Democratic Party.

 -